GodLobsterFan/ClanSwitcher/README.md

+I can't continue to support this game, given the reports of Zack Johnson's abuse.
+Due to the lack of response from the development team, this script has been modified in an attempt to spread information any way I can.

 # CombatSorter
 Adds a dropdown menu to your clan hall, allowing you to quickly jump between clans like some kind of traitor.